10 Practical Small Home Entrance Design Tricks

 • Zone 1.
 Closest to the door

-• A place for only the things your need while holding the door open, like keys, phone, umbrella etc.
+• A place for only the things you need while holding the door open, like keys, phone, umbrella, etc.

 • Zone 2.
-A cople of step in.
+A couple of steps in.

 • For shoes, bags and seating.